Chapter 1: Color Management

 Range

-• AA Clamp Value : Clamp the pixel values.
+• AA Clamp Value: Clamp the pixel values.

-Clamping the sample values will help you to reduce fireflies and noise.
+Clamping the GI sample values will help you to reduce fireflies and noise.
 The lowest value I ever used was 10 and it helped me greatly.
 Clamping the pixel values will help your anti-aliasing for a smoother result.

 If you have a very dark pixel next to an overexposed pixel, you do NOT want the overexposed pixel to blow out every other pixel next to it.
 This is why we clamp our renders.

 It may also depend on your scene and your render engine.
 Some studios clamp their renders at 50.
 I have tried a couple of times as low as 30… I guess you need to try and test for yourself, especially on HDR displays !
-Solid Angle explains pretty well the topic of clamping.
+The Arnold developers explain pretty well the topic of clamping.

 Summary

 We have seen some important and complex notions in this chapter.
 Hopefully I was able to explain them without causing too much headache.
-Here is a quick recap :
+Here is a quick recap:

-• A color space has three components : three primaries, a white point and a transfer function.
+• A color space has three components: three primaries, a white point and a transfer function.

 • The difference between Transfer Functions (EOTF and OETF), a Gamma function and a Power function.

-• The different properties of a color space : scene-referred, display-referred and viewing environment.
+• The different properties of a color space: scene-referred, display-referred and viewing environment.

-• A presentation of the Industry standards : sRGB, Rec.709, DCI-P3 and Rec.2020.
+• A presentation of the Industry standards: sRGB, Rec.709, DCI-P3 and Rec.2020.

 • The importance of scene-linear and display-linear terminology, and the “linear” confusion.